Dowling Street

 Professional Building at 2206 Dowling Street, Houston

 One of Houston’s most notable black neighborhoods, Dowling Street is always worth a visit for its historical importance.
 It is the hub of the Third Ward.
-There are many blocks of sturdy brick houses that recall days when the area was home to a solid base of middleclass and working-class homeowners.
-It was also the prosperous business center of the Third Ward.
+Many blocks of sturdy brick houses recall days when the area was home to a solid base of middle-class and working-class homeowners.

-A number of historic sites remain.
+Many historic sites remain.
 Emancipation Park is located on this street.
 The El Dorado Building on Dowling and Elgin used to jump to the sounds of big bands in the first half of the 20th Century.
 It was a regular venue on the Chitlin Circuit.
 In the 1950s and 1960s, when the city was a hotbed of Civil Rights activity, this area was the locus of activity.

 Return to HOUSTON